sandialabs/NuMAD/docs/user/conclusion.rst

    (2012).

 ..
-Kelley: Are these NuMAD publications?
-Or are these documentation references?
-..
-Kelley: userGuide.bib publications are not included in the docs
+TODO: use userGuide.bib publications to reference citations